awfulwaffle77/ExamTopicsQuizMaker/README.md

 have a set of only n question before finishing and checking for wrong questions, where n is the number you choose
-9. Choose if you want the correct answer shown immediately after giving an answer or choose "no" if you want  to check the file at the end of the quiz
+9. Choose if you want the correct answer shown immediately after giving an answer or choose "no" if you want  to only check the file at the end of the quiz (a file is generated anyway)
 10. Answer the questions
 11. Review the .txt file that has been created when you have started the quiz